Seafaring Splendors | A Maine Sailing Itinerary

-Explore the rugged and beautiful coast of Maine, where there are literally hundreds of picturesque islands, coves, and harbors.
-The following New England sailing vacation offers visits to out-of-the-way fishing villages accessible only by boat, as well as seacoast towns with restaurants and shops.
-Allow Luxury Yacht Charters to plan every detail of your Maine Sailing Itinerary.
+Explore Maine’s rugged and beautiful coast, with hundreds of picturesque islands, coves, and harbors.
+The next New England sailing vacation offers visits to out-of-the-way fishing villages accessible only by boat and seacoast towns with restaurants and shops.
+Allow the yacht charter brokers at Luxury Yacht Charters to plan every detail of your Maine Sailing Itinerary.
 All you have to do is relax and enjoy the ride.

-Meet your yacht charter in Southwest Harbor and enjoy lunch on board while watching the harbor activity.
+Meet your yacht charter in Southwest Harbor and enjoy lunch while watching the harbor activity.
 Sail through the famous Hinckley Yacht moorings and view some of the prettiest sailboats ever.
-Then set sail for Frenchboro, Long Island, passing Placentia, Black, and Gott’s island.
+Then, set sail for Frenchboro, Long Island, passing Placentia, Black, and Gott’s Island.
 If the tide is low, you can see seals on rocky ledges along the way.

 Frenchboro is a traditional offshore Maine fishing village with a 200+ year commercial history.
 Take a leisurely walk ashore on paths through the woods.
 Then, enjoy a traditional Maine lobster feast onboard with freshly caught lobsters purchased from local fishing boats.

-The various student projects underway at the Wooden Boat School may be of interest as well as the gift shop, which has an interesting assortment of nautical memorabilia and books.
-It’s a good place to stretch your legs before returning to the boat for dinner.
+The various student projects underway at the Wooden Boat School may be of interest, as well as the gift shop, which has an exciting assortment of nautical memorabilia and books.
+It’s an excellent place to stretch your legs before returning to the boat for dinner.
 Another option is to go to Brooklyn for fine dining ashore.

 After breakfast, continue up the Eggemoggin Reach, under the Deer Isle Bridge, around Cape Rosier, and into the eastern side of Penobscot Bay.
 The scenery in the Reach is stunning, the water is protected, and the sailing is smooth.